gavinkendall/autoscreen/readme.txt

 between the hours of late evening and the early hours of the next morning.

-A special type of date/time format tag called a date/time format function tag (or just "date/time tag function") can be used to define a certain amount of time either behind or ahead the current time.
+A special type of date/time format tag called a date/time format function tag (or just "date/time tag function") can be used to define an applied amount of time either behind or ahead the current date/time.

 A date/time function tag is specified by a date/time part (year, month, day, hour, minute, or second), an operator (either "-" or "+"),